Ingthor06/S-T-E-M-Robotics/README.md

 ## Project 4: Line Tracking Robot

-Project 4 focuses on developing a VEX V5 robot capable of autonomously following a line using three line sensors.
+In [Project 4](Project_4/project_4.md) we focus on developing a VEX V5 robot capable of autonomously following a line using three line sensors.
 The program dynamically adjusts motor speed and direction based on real-time sensor input to ensure precise tracking.

 ### 📌 Key Features
 + ✔️ **Line Tracking:** Uses three sensors (Left, Center, Right) to follow a line.